HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

     1.2.
 Open MATLAB and type `anonymize_dicm` in the console.
 Enter and it will ask you to select the folder where the files are and the folder in which you want to save it: `/sourcedata/sub-<xx>/dicom_Anon`.

+- **TODO:** for simplicity, probably a good idea to check out and add to pipeline this https://github.com/PeerHerholz/BIDSonym

     1.3.
 Run the `dicm2nii` MATLAB function from the unzipped file.
 Just write `dicm2nii` in the command window.
 A pop-up will appear: select DICOM folder (Dicom_Anon. files) and result folder (Dicom_Converted).
 Untick the compress box and make sure you select save JSON file.
 Start conversion.
 A pop-up appears: subject (only number of the subject, e.g., 01).
 Type: `func` (T2 scans) and `anat` (T1 scans).
 Under modality, we need `task-{name of the task}_run-{number of run}_bold`, e.g., `task-exp_run-2_bold`.
 Modality for anatomical scans is `T1W`.
 This pop-up will appear for each run of the fMRI sequence.

     At the end of this process, we have a new folder called `dicom_converted` structured as follows: